hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 terraform destroy
 ```

-Continue the Learning Path to deploy Memcached as a cache for MySQL on an Azure Arm based Instance.
+Continue the Learning Path to deploy Memcached as a cache for MySQL on a GCP Arm based Instance.